Skip to content

 Get your finances in order

-You’ll need your deposit (typically 25%), proof of income, and bank statements.
-If you’re self-employed, have your SA302s and accounts ready too.
+You will need your deposit (usually 25%), proof of income, and bank statements.
+If you are self-employed, have your SA302s and accounts ready as well.

 3. 03

-A broker will assess your situation, run the stress-test calculations, and match you with lenders suited to your profile.
-This is especially valuable if you’re a first-time landlord or have complex income.
+A broker looks at your situation, runs the stress-test sums, and matches you with lenders that fit your profile.
+That help counts for a lot if you are a first-time landlord or your income is complicated.

 4. 04